gareth78/testfromeasyhome/README.md

 # EasyHome ZigBee

-This App adds support for Sunricher ZigBee Devices to Homey.
+This App adds support for ZigBee Devices to Homey.

 You must install this App before adding the device.